department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-health-care-contacts/2023-10-usability-study/conversation-guide.md

 There are a couple of terms I’m curious to talk to you about.
 I’m interested to know what they mean to you.

 First, what does “medical emergency contact” mean to you?
-As far as you know, do you have that information in your VA record?
-How do you know?
-How do you expect VA to use that information?
+- As far as you know, do you have that information in your VA record?
+- How do you know?
+- How do you expect VA to use that information?
+- Where or when do you expect to be asked about this?

 Second, what does “Next of kin contact” mean to you?
-As far as you know, do you have that information in your VA record?
-How do you know?
-How do you expect VA to use that information?
+- As far as you know, do you have that information in your VA record?
+- How do you know?
+- How do you expect VA to use that information?
+- Where or when do you expect to be asked about this?

 ## Tasks